Deutsche Reichsbahn (East Germany): The DR in Berlin during the Cold War

 Another oddity was the presence of a ticket counter at the East Berlin station Berlin Ostbahnhof (known as Berlin Hauptbahnhof from 1987 to 1998) operated by the Soviet (later Russian) military to facilitate transport of their personnel to and from Russia.
 A special military train regularly operated between Berlin and Moscow until 1994 when the Russian military finally withdrew from Germany.
-Each of the Western Allies also maintained their stations and ticket offices in their respective zones:
+Each of the Western Allies also maintained its stations and ticket offices in its respective zone: